darianrd/StatBlog/_posts/2024-10-04-EDA-Plots-Tutorial.md

 data |> ggplot(aes(x = age))
 ```

 Our next customization is to create a histogram and set colors for the graph.
-We do this by using the *geom_histogram* function with the arguments *fill* and *color*. *Fill* is used to fill the whole shape of the graph with a specified color, while *color* is used to outline the shape of the graph with a specified color.
+We do this by using the *geom_histogram* function with the arguments *fill* and *color*. *fill* is used to fill the whole shape of the graph with a specified color, while *color* is used to outline the shape of the graph with a specified color.
 Color options can be specified either by hexadecimal codes or from R's built-in color library.
 [Here is a list of colors in R's library](http://www.stat.columbia.edu/~tzheng/files/Rcolor.pdf).
 We will also adjust the width of the histogram bars using the *bins* argument.

 ```
 data |> ggplot(aes(x = age)) +